SEISS – What the support for self employed entails and who is eligible

 No it doesn’t BUT an element of it will need to be put aside for tax purposes as it will be taxable.

 The money the self employed person gets will have to be taxed and declared on their tax return for the relevant return.
 The money the furloughed employee gets will also be taxed in the usual manner.

 6. Can I continue my self employment and be eligible for the grant?

 Yes you can (although furloughed employees who are at home and being paid their 80% are not able to continue working at all).
 So it’s different for self employed.
-We are allowed to carry on working.
+You are allowed to carry on working.

 7. I gather it will be paid in June but does that mean there’s nothing until then? how will I pay my bills?

 It does mean you get nothing from that particular grant for a few months.
 The government are suggesting that we apply for Universal Credit and (Contributory) Employment and Support Allowance meanwhile.
 There are criteria for this and it’s all laid out here